 With that data, you can easily compare your hardware to that specified under a game’s minimum and recommended requirements.

 Now, since there are so many different CPUs and GPUs available, you may not be sure as to how powerful your CPU and GPU are compared to whatever the developers have listed for their game’s system requirements.

 In that case, you might want to take a look at UserBenchmark.com.
 It gathers data from hundreds of thousands of different PCs to give you an overall impression as to how specific pieces of hardware perform using UserBenchmark’s own simple benchmarking application.

-Keep in mind, however, that UserBenchmark is by no means the perfect way of ascertaining any component’s performance, but it can give you an overall impression as to how two different components perform compared to one another.
+Keep in mind, however, that UserBenchmark is by no means the perfect way of ascertaining any component’s performance.
+Still, it can give you an overall impression as to how two different components perform compared to one another.
 As mentioned above, this is especially good for when you’re not sure how powerful your CPU or GPU is compared to the one listed by the developers as a minimum or recommended requirement.